-11.2.112.2.1 Historically, when articulating the results of friction ridge examinations, the use of specificexaminers have used words and phrases that are now considered inappropriate or misleading.
-Such (including their usage under the caveat that it is an examiner's "opinion").
-A prohibition against the use of such problematic phrases is documented in ASB Standard 013, Standard for Friction Ridge Examination Conclusions (Draft available from asb@aafs.orginclude).
+12.2.1 Historically, when articulating the results of friction ridge examinations, examiners have used words and phrases that are now considered inappropriate or misleading (including their usage under the caveat that it is an examiner's "opinion").
+A prohibition against the use of such problematic phrases is documented in ASB Standard 013, Standard for Friction Ridge Examination

+Conclusions (Draft available from asb@aafs.org).
 The documented prohibited language includes the following: